hibernate/hibernate-orm/README.md

    gradle clean ...
    ```

 Please note that even if a NuoDB database is not available, 4588 tests complete, 2823 fail, and 840 are skipped.
-So 925 tests pass without using the database because the tests are intended for testing Hibernate not the underlying database.
+So many tests pass without using the database because the tests are intended for testing Hibernate not the underlying database.
 We are just piggybacking on them for convenience.

 ## Upgrade Hibernate Dialect